Submit a SURF Proposal

 • Students enrolled in 6-11 SCHs may be eligible to apply.
 For this group of students, a justification from the department chair of the student’s major or Dean of Reaud Honors College (for Texas Academy students) must be included in the proposal.

-• A minimum cumulative grade point average (CGPA) of 2.8 and a major GPA of 3.0 at Lamar University.
+• A minimum cumulative grade point average (CGPA) of 2.8 or a major GPA of 3.0 at Lamar University (or transfer credit).
+One time exception might be granted.

 • Must have at least one faculty mentor (tenure, tenure-track or full-time instructor).
 The faculty mentor will provide academic guidance to his/her student and assume the fiscal responsibility of the awarded grant(s).
 For any questions on identifying a faculty mentor, please contact The Office of Undergraduate Research through our@lamar.edu or Cristian Bahrim, the Director of O.U.R., at cbahrim@lamar.edu.